mitzirubi/hackbright_project_forgetmenot/README.md

 ## <a name="author"></a>About the author

 Rubi graduated from UC Davis and was a fellow in Hackbright Cohort #12.
-She is a Software engineer with a background in customer support and exposure to the share economy and on demand deliveries.
+She is a Software engineer with a background in customer support and exposure to the share economy and on demand delivery.
 She is a highly motivated, hardworking, and social individual who values opportunities that will foster learning and professional growth.
 For more details see her [linkedin] (https://www.linkedin.com/in/mitzirubimartinez) profile.

 # #Forgetmenot